StefanPfeiffer80/FASPA.github.io/README.md

 # 1. Introduction
 High-throughput sequencing of the 16S rRNA marker gene is the current benchmark in the characterization of bacterial microbial communities from virtually all environments.
-Here, I present FASPA -Fast Amplicon Sequence Processing and Analysis, an amplicon processing workflow that is easy to use and allows in depth-analysis of microbial communities.
+Here, I present **FASPA -Fast Amplicon Sequence Processing and Analysis**, an amplicon processing workflow that is easy to use and allows in depth-analysis of microbial communities.
-FASPA addresses the need for a transparent pipeline that based on executable bash scripts, perl scripts and  which allows very fast processing (less than 30 minutes on an average speed laptop with 4 GB RAM).
+**FASPA** addresses the need for a transparent pipeline that based on executable bash scripts, perl scripts and  which allows very fast processing (less than 30 minutes on an average speed laptop with 4 GB RAM).
-FASPA utilizes the well-known and state of the art bioinformatics tools USEARCH (Edgar 2010) and VSEARCH (Rognes et al. 2016) and gives full transparency on how the tools are applied.
+**FASPA** utilizes the well-known and state of the art bioinformatics tools USEARCH (Edgar 2010) and VSEARCH (Rognes et al. 2016) and gives full transparency on how the tools are applied.
-FASPA also supports the integration of the processed amplicon data in various popular analysis tools, such as QIIME (Caporaso et al. 2010) or the R-based (R-core team, 2008) package collection phyloseq (McMurdie and Holmes, 2013).
+**FASPA** also supports the integration of the processed amplicon data in various popular analysis tools, such as QIIME (Caporaso et al. 2010) or the R-based (R-core team, 2008) package collection phyloseq (McMurdie and Holmes, 2013).
 To gain an overview of the amplicon data (recommended), FASPA includes scripts that format the processed sequence data for direct application of the Rhea pipeline (Lagkouvardo et al. 2016) in R (R-core team, 2008).
-In a nutshell, FASPA manages precarious balance by being very fast, applies state of the art bioinformatic tools, having low CPU requirements, offers full transparency for the user by being at the same time easy to use.
+In a nutshell, **FASPA** manages precarious balance by being very fast, applies state of the art bioinformatic tools, having low CPU requirements, offers full transparency for the user by being at the same time easy to use.
+As the intention of FASPA is to minimize the personal input by still providing full transparency, this tutorial
 **Software needed**
-For the first part of the FASPA workflow, the amplicon processing, FASPA uses the programs USEARCH v.10.240 and optionally VSEARCH v.2.80.
+For the first part of the **FASPA** workflow, the amplicon processing, **FASPA** uses the programs USEARCH v.10.240 and optionally VSEARCH v.2.80.
 USEARCH by Robert Edgar (Edgar 2010) is a collection of functions and algorithms to efficiently, fast and accurately transform raw amplicon reads into an OTU table for downstream analysis.
 Usearch can be downloaded as a single executable file (www.drive5.com/usearch/download.html).
 USEARCH includes the UPARSE algorithm (Edgar 2013) to cluster OTUs, which showed improved accuracy in OTU assignment towards other commonly used clustering algorithms and was already cited several thousand times.
 For detailson the clustering algorithm, see here: https://www.drive5.com/usearch/manual/uparseotu_algo.html.
 In version 9, USEARCH implemented UNOISE (Edgar and Flyvbjerg 2015, Edgar 2016), an algorithm for denoising of raw sequences, which actually means that the genetic variation of sequences is analyzed to find out what causes the sequence variation; whther real sequence differences or sequencing errors.
 For details see https://www.drive5.com/usearch/manual/unoise_algo.html.
 Today, denoising of raw amplicon reads becomes more popular especially in hindsight of the known biases that go together with OTU clustering using a 97% sequencing similarity cutoff to differentiate between species.
 For more information, look at the reviews XXXX  .
 USEARCH however, is free of charge only in the 32 bit version, which holds a 4GB memory cap.
 While this is not a problem for most datasets (depending on the sample type between 50 and 100 samples can be processed with the 32bit version), larger datasets will not be processed.
 For this reason, FASPA includes VSEARCH by Torbjørn Rognes (Rognes et al. 2016), which was designed as an open source alternative to USEARCH (both USEARCH and VSEARCH are written in C++).
 For the FASPA workflow, it is evident that you don't use any VSEARCH version prior to v2.8.0.